ryvoxr/notebook/misc/to-do.md

 TODO
-- Phys - Lab
-- Chem - Test tomorrow
-- Engl - Insults in Iliad
+- Engl - Illiad book 2

 DONE
 - Hlth - None
+- Phys - None
-- Econ - Find tax topic
+- Econ - What is a shutdown?
-- Stat - Ladder of powers
+- Stat - Test tomorrow
-- Calc - Derivative definition
+- Calc - What does f' tell us about f
+- Chem - IMF activity (Monday)